 New benefits for Platinum cardholders

 Along with the Platinum card’s increased annual fee, several new benefits have been added for cardmembers.
-These include a $200 annual hotel statement credit on prepaid Fine Hotels & Resorts or The Hotel Collection bookings, a $179 annual credit for Clear membership, $240 in statement credits on select digital entertainment services, a discount on a private jet membership and $300 in statement credits on select Equinox fitness memberships.
+These include a $200 annual hotel statement credit on prepaid Fine Hotels & Resorts or The Hotel Collection bookings (minimum two-night stay required), a $179 annual credit for Clear membership, $240 in statement credits on select digital entertainment services, a discount on a private jet membership and up to $300 in statement credits on eligible Equinox fitness memberships (up to $25 back each month; enrollment required).

 If you can take advantage of all of these benefits, that’s well over $900 in statement credits and plenty to offset the new annual fee – on top of the benefits we’ve all known and loved for a long time like Centurion lounge access, Priority Pass, annual airline credits, a Saks Fifth Avenue shopping credit and Global Entry or TSA PreCheck reimbursement.